 Organic vs. Paid Marketing (Part Two)

-Forward View rarely recommends digital advertising (paid marketing) to our clients because small businesses are always budget-constrained.
-It can also be difficult to limit the geographic reach of some online ads, leading to wasted spending.
-(If you own a deli here in Clintwood, what's the use of advertising it statewide?
-You're not going to see customers coming from Richmond!)
+Forward View doesn’t always recommend digital advertising (paid marketing) to our clients because small businesses are always budget-constrained.
 Despite the drawbacks of paid marketing, it's still important to understand the options.

 Several years ago, digital advertising was limited to deciding which websites should carry your ads and exactly how large the ads should be.
 Those days are long gone.
 Today, companies have several more opportunities to communicate their messages online.
 The best advertising strategies utilize multiple forms of digital media to reach potential customers.
 Let's look at some of the most popular advertising tools: